How to Reheat Orange Chicken

 If you want to add some crunch to your meal, consider serving some crispy wontons or fried noodles as a side.
 Alternatively, you can opt for a refreshing side salad with a light vinaigrette dressing to balance out the richness of the chicken dish.

-See also Substitute for Tomato Sauce Allergy
+See also Colby Cheese Substitute

 How Long Can You Keep and Reheat Orange Chicken Safely?